SanTiwari07/OOP-mini-project/README.md

 This mini-project contains a collection of three simple yet entertaining games:

+Number Guesser

-Number GuesserThe system generates a random number between 1 and 100.
+The system generates a random number between 1 and 100.
 The player has 8 attempts to guess the number.
 After each guess, the program gives a hint whether the number is too high or too low.

 Minesweeper 4x4A simplified version of the Minesweeper game on a 4x4 grid.

 Players choose coordinates to reveal.
 If they hit a mine, the game ends.
 The game uses arrays and randomness to place mines.

-Play Point (Dice Game)Simulates rolling two dice.
+Play Point (Dice Game)

+Simulates rolling two dice.
 The player guesses the total sum before the roll.
 Correct guesses earn points, incorrect guesses lose points.
 A simple game of luck and probability!

 coin_filp